joanmiespada/TrustworthinessManifesto/README.md

 From staging to production environment must be an automatic and transparent process for product engineering team members.
 It means the team’s border is the staging environment (backend) or Beta (apps).
 Team target must seamlessly release their features in staging without blocking any pipelines and behind a feature toggle.

 ### 5.14 A/B testing
 Perform o no an A/B is a product decision that must be transparent to product engineering teams.
 A/B testing will be enabled through feature toggles by the product folks.
+They are expensive in terms of time, so we'll be diligent when using them.

 ### 5.15 Branching
 Engineers will merge plus rebase to master branch as often as possible.
 Whenever possible, every day.
 We must minimise merge conflicts.